 On April 1, 2025, voters in McLean County will decide on a proposed 1% County Schools Facility Tax (commonly known as a One-Cent Tax) to address school safety and facility needs in our public schools while also providing property tax relief.
-All school districts in McLean County have united to bring forward this request to voters.
+School districts in McLean County have united to bring forward this ballot question to voters.

-On Tuesday, April 1, 2025, school districts in McLean County are asking voters to approve a 1% Illinois County Schools Facility Tax also known as a one-cent tax or sales tax.
-The one-cent tax will fund essential upgrades to school facilities, creating safer, modern learning environments, while providing property tax relief to homeowners by offering an alternative funding source for local schools.
+On Tuesday, April 1, 2025, school districts in McLean County are asking voters to consider a 1% Illinois County Schools Facility Tax also known as a one-cent tax or sales tax.
+The one-cent tax would fund improvements to school facilities, creating safer, modern learning environments, while providing property tax relief to homeowners by offering an alternative funding source for local schools.

 It’s estimated 35% of the one-cent tax revenue would be generated by visitors, commuters and non-residents of McLean County.
 Items not currently subject to sales tax– such as groceries, medications, vehicles and services– would not be taxed under this proposal.